-If any part of your project is subject to one or more of these statutory approvals, it will be classified as a building project and you will need to take account of the full requirements for building projects set out in Section four - our capital requirements and provide all of the mandatory attachments listed in section five - how to apply.
+If any part of your project is subject to one or more of these statutory approvals, it will be classified as a building project and you will need to take account of the full requirements for building projects set out in Section four - capital requirements (see page 24) and provide all of the mandatory attachments listed in section five - how to apply (see page 31).

 If your project does not involve construction, but involves any level of mechanical, electrical or plumbing (MEP) work, it may need to comply with building regulations and therefore be deemed a building project.
 However, it could be that these are minor works that may not require building regulations approval.
 If this is the case, tell us about your approach in your application, including any professional advice you have received.
-If you are unsure, please contact us before making your application, as it may be deemed ineligible if you do not provide the relevant information.
+If you are unsure, please contact us (see page 67) before making your application, as it may be deemed ineligible if you do not provide the relevant information.